wso2/product-microgateway/README.md

 `$ micro-gw build`

-Upon execution of this command, the toolkit will build the micro gateway distribution for the specified project.
+Upon execution of this command, the Microgateway CLI tool will build the micro gateway distribution for the specified project.

 Execute `micro-gw help build` to get more detailed information regarding the build command.